Quick Question: Is the money you pursue in your job or business an extrinsic motivator? Yes or No?

 These internal needs have been defined by professor Reiss over the past 2 decades utilizing confirmatory factor analysis on the motivational data of thousands of people around the world.

-All motivated behavior can be mapped to the fulfillment of these 16 needs that includes acceptance, curiosity, social contact, status, idealism, tranquility and others.
+All motivated behavior can be mapped to the fulfillment of these desires that includes acceptance, curiosity, social contact, status, idealism, tranquility and others.
 All humans embrace these intrinsic needs but in varying degrees, which uniquely defines the personality of each person.
 See my blog post The 16 Drivers of Meaning and Motivation for more information on the 16 desires.

 So the next time you think someone is being motivated by extrinsic reward, rethink the situation.
 Try to understand the internal need the behavior and reward is seeking to fulfill .
 This will help you have a much better understanding of what truly motivates the person.